ultraio/docs-blockchain/docs/tutorials/uniq-factories/creating-uniq-factories/how-to-create-uniq-factory-using-toolkit.md

 ![](../../fundamentals/images/toolkit-network-selection-modal.png)

-Login to the Ultra Toolkit using Ultra Wallet.
-Refer to [Tutorial - Log in to the Ultra Toolkit](../../fundamentals/tutorial-login-to-toolkit.md) for more information.
+Login to the Ultra Tool Kit using Ultra Wallet.
+Refer to [Tutorial - Log in to the Ultra Tool Kit](../../fundamentals/tutorial-login-to-toolkit.md) for more information.

 ## Creating Uniq Factory

 ### 1. Accessing Factory Management Page

-Once you've logged in to the toolkit, from the toolkit home page, click on the `Uniq Actions` from the sidebar, and then click on `Factory` to open the factory management page.
+Once you've logged in to the tool kit, from the tool kit home page, click on the `Uniq Actions` from the sidebar, and then click on `Factory` to open the factory management page.

 ![](./images/toolkit-factory-actions-tab.png)